veltzer/demos-bd-splunk/exercises/basic/04-Searching-in-Splunk.md

 ```

 ## Dealing with Time
-Upload the userdataset.csv file and then search for _time & usr.
+Upload the userdataset.csv file and then search for _time & user.
 Also use the eval tool to:

 - Convert _time data into %I:%M %p format.
 - Convert _time data into %d %B,%I:%M %p format.